 The next stop to a successful outdoor outing?
 Access to all of the necessary gear to make participants feel comfortable, safe and itching for more adventure.

 The upfront cost of acquiring enough gear for a day outside is a massive hurdle for many youth serving organizations.
 Plus, for groups who only take a handful of trips a year, if often doesn’t make sense to store 20+ sleeping bags when space is already at a premium.

 To provide these organizations with the gear that they need and reach as many youth as possible, we knew that a gear lending library was the answer — and it would need to be completely free.
 Through the help of the Outdoors Empowered Network, we were able to secure enough gear to open up our first gear lending library in Seattle in 2013.
 What started as a small collection of backpacks, jackets and boots has grown to include everything from snowshoes to complete backpacking kits.

-In 2020, we will be expanding the reach of our library and communities who can access it by opening a second lending library location in Tacoma.
+In 2021, we will be expanding the reach of our library and communities who can access it by opening a second lending library location in south Puget Sound.

 Gaining access to the library is simple.
 After completing one OLT workshop and gear orientation with WTA, all leaders will have the opportunity to check out any gear they need for their youth participants.
 Rain, shine (or snow), our gear is available all year long.

 Even with access to gear, there are many additional costs associated with planning an outdoor outing that leaders need to address before they can make it happen.
 Transportation, campsite fees, food and permits are just a few of the most common ones.
 To help minimize the funding barrier, OLT workshop participants are eligible to apply for mini-grants of up to $500 in funding assistance that can be used on any costs associated with their trip.